 Staying fit doesn’t mean that your meals have to be bland or boring.

 Healthy heart foods that will leave you satisfied.

 Salmon is a superstar when it comes to being a healthy heart food.
 That’s because the fish contains omega-3 fatty acids, shown in studies to lower the risk of arrhythmia (irregular heartbeat) and atherosclerosis (plaque build-up in the arteries) and decrease triglycerides.
 Dietitians recommend eating fish and preferably fatty fish at least twice a week.

 Oatmeal is high in soluble fiber, which can lower cholesterol.
 It acts as a sponge in the digestive tract and soaks up the cholesterol so it is eliminated from the body and not absorbed into the bloodstream.
 This is one of the great foods to eat to keep your heart healthy.

 Not just blueberries, but strawberries and other berries as well are considered as heart-healthy fruits.

 These berries have a compound known as anthocyanins, flavonoids (which are antioxidants) and help in decreasing the blood pressure and dilates blood vessels.

 Citrus fruits are high in vitamin C, which has been linked with a lower risk of heart disease .

-Nuts includes almonds, walnuts, pistachios, peanuts and macadamia nuts, all of which contain good-for-your-heart fiber.
+Nuts include almonds, walnuts, pistachios, peanuts, and macadamia nuts, all of which contain good-for-your-heart fiber.
 They also contain vitamin E, which helps lower bad cholesterol.
 And some, like walnuts, are high in omega-3 fatty acids too.

 11. Extra Virgin Olive Oil